-Further afield but well-worth the trip is the fortified city of Aigues-Mortes.
+Excursions will be planned to points of interest in the area including the medieval fortified city of Aigues-Mortes.
 Charlemagne erected a tower on the site in the 8th century to provide security to local fishermen.
 Monks ran salt-production operations in the area for centuries.
-But it was King Louis IX, who can lay claim to being the true father of Aigues-Mortes, and his new town grew to become one of the most important strategic ports on the Mediterranean.
+But it was King Louis IX, who can lay claim to being the true father of Aigues-Mortes, and his new town grew to become one of the most important strategic ports on the Mediterranean and the launch point for the crusade to reclaim Jerusalem from Muslim aggressors.